 - Does it need to be taken at certain times or with/without food?

 - What might happen if a dose is missed or increased by mistake?

 Because Al still took a lot of medications, his daughter bought a pill organizer, which she filled weekly.
-Because they had asked the right questions, she knew which pills had to be taken at certain times of the day and which ones had to be taken with food or on an empty stomach.
-Once the routine was established it became easier to manage.
-She wrote it all down so that it was easy to understand and also kept an updated record to bring to all doctor’s appointments.
+Because they had asked the right questions, she knew which pills had to be taken at certain times of the day.
+She knew which pills had to be taken with food or on an empty stomach.
+Once the routine was set it became easier to manage.
+She wrote it down so it was easy to understand.
+She also kept an updated record to bring to all doctor’s appointments.

 One of the medicines Al took was a blood thinner called warfarin.
 To make sure he got the right dosage and that his blood didn’t get too thin, every few weeks he needed a blood test.

 Medicines that require regular blood testing